Route Tables

 Implementation Steps

-1. Access VPC Management Console
+1. Log in to AWS Management Console

-• Select the route table associated with My VPC
+• Select VPC

 Route Tables Console